10 Predictions for Data and Jobs in 2019

 As technological breakthroughs continue to transform businesses, 2019 is looking to be a year of huge change.
 And we predict that these changes will contribute to productivity, economic growth, and help address societal challenges.

 Rapid technological changes are shifting the frontier between the work tasks performed by humans, and those performed by machines and algorithms.
 As a result, it’s clear that the nature of work, and the workplace itself, is likely to undergo major transformations: some occupations will decline, others will grow, and many more will change.

-While McKinsey believes “there will be enough work to go around (barring extreme scenarios)”, they also recognize that society will need to grapple with significant workforce transitions and dislocation.
-Meanwhile, The World Economic Forum predicts that these transformations, “if managed wisely, could lead to a new age of good work, good jobs and improved quality of life for all” – but if managed poorly, they may “pose the risk of widening skills gaps, greater inequality and broader polarization.”
+While McKinsey believes “there will be enough work to go around (barring extreme scenarios)”, they also recognise that society will need to grapple with significant workforce transitions and dislocation.
+Meanwhile, The World Economic Forum predicts that these transformations, “if managed wisely, could lead to a new age of good work, good jobs and improved quality of life for all” – but if managed poorly, they may “pose the risk of widening skills gaps, greater inequality and broader polarisation.”

 In other words: the time to shape the future of work is now.
 And to equip you to do so, we have collated our top 10 predictions for 2019.